Jesse Gabriel

-Jesse Samuel Gabriel (born September 25, 1981) is an American attorney and politician serving as a member of the California State Assembly.
-Gabriel represents the California's 46th State Assembly district, which includes much of the eastern San Fernando Valley, including Encino, Tarzana, Reseda, and Van Nuys.
+Jesse Samuel Gabriel (born September 25, 1981) is an American lawyer and politician.
+A member of the Democratic Party, Gabriel represents California's 46th State Assembly district, which includes much of the western San Fernando Valley, in the California State Assembly.

+Gabriel currently serves as Chair of the powerful Assembly Budget Committee as well as Chair of the California Legislative Jewish Caucus.
+During his time in the legislature, he has authored more than 50 new laws and has been recognized as a “California Influencer” by The Sacramento Bee.

-Early life and career
+Early life and education

 Gabriel was born in Berkeley, California, and raised in Oak Park, California.
+He is Jewish.

-In 2004, he graduated summa cum laude from the University of California, Berkeley with a bachelor's degree in political science.
-At Berkeley, Gabriel served as student government president in the Associated Students of the University of California during the 2002–03 academic year.
-He earned his Juris Doctor from Harvard Law School, where he received the Dean's Award for Community Leadership from then Dean and now U.S. Supreme Court Associate Justice Elena Kagan.
+In 2004, Gabriel graduated summa cum laude from the University of California, Berkeley with a bachelor's degree in political science.
+At Berkeley, he served as student government president in the Associated Students of the University of California during the 2002–03 academic year.
+He earned his Juris Doctor from Harvard Law School, where he graduated with honors and received the Dean's Award for Community Leadership from then Dean and now U.S. Supreme Court Associate Justice Elena Kagan.

 Career

 From 2008 to 2010, he served as counsel to Evan Bayh while Bayh was serving as a member of the United States Senate.

 Before being elected to the California State Assembly, Gabriel worked as a constitutional rights and general litigation attorney for Gibson, Dunn & Crutcher in Los Angeles, where he was a part of the firm's litigation and public policy groups.
 Gabriel's most notable cases included representing victims of domestic abuse, Holocaust survivors, and groups facing hate-motivated violence.
 In 2017, he filed two lawsuits against the Trump Administration on behalf of young illegal immigrants, also known as Dreamers, who were protected by the Deferred Action for Childhood Arrivals (DACA) program.
 He received the California Lawyer Attorney of the Year award from The Daily Journal in 2018.

-Gabriel previously served a board member of the Jewish Federation of Greater Los Angeles and the League of Conservation Voters before his election in 2018.
-He has also previously sat on the Los Angeles County Commission on Local Governmental Services.
+Prior to his election in 2018, Gabriel served as a board member of the Jewish Federation of Greater Los Angeles and the League of Conservation Voters.
+He also was appointed by Los Angeles County Supervisor Zev Yaroslavsky to the Los Angeles County Commission on Local Governmental Services.

 California Assembly

 Following Matt Dababneh's resignation from the California State Assembly after numerous charges of sexual harassment, effective December 31, 2017, Gabriel announced his candidacy in a special election to replace him in California's 45th State Assembly district.
 Gabriel won the special election on June 5, 2018, earning 65.7 percent of the vote.
 He was sworn into office on June 11.
 He won reelection to his first full term in the November 2018 General Election against Justin Clark, winning with 70.3 percent of the vote.

+Shortly after assuming office, Gabriel was appointed to the State Assembly Leadership as Assistant Majority Whip under Majority Whip Todd Gloria.
+He also was elected by his colleagues as Vice Chair of the California Legislative Jewish Caucus under Chair Ben Allen.